jsonzilla/UTL/docs/module_profiler.md

     UTL_PROFILER("Detached task 2: part 3") std::this_thread::sleep_for(500ms);
 });

-// Wait a little so 2nd task has time to reach manual upload UTL_PROFILER("Waiting for task 2 to be partially done") std::this_thread::sleep_for(200ms);
+// Wait a little so the 2nd task has time to reach manual upload UTL_PROFILER("Waiting for task 2 to be partially done") std::this_thread::sleep_for(200ms);